Making the most of Malta: a first timer's guide

 If you're keen to explore the island of Malta in full and at your own pace, hiring a car is a great way of getting more out of your trip, plus navigating the Maltese roads is nice and straightforward.
 As an ex-British colony, road signs are all in English, too.

 Weather in Malta

 |Hours of sunshine (daily)|

 |Sea temperature °C|

 Planning an island escape to Malta?
-Don't miss the latest deals on breaks to Malta with Mercury Holidays, which departs year-round from major and regional UK airports.
+Don't miss the latest deals from TUI, which departs year-round from major and regional UK airports.

 More about Malta

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers

 *affiliate links: find out how we are funded and why this helps us remain free to use.